My Property has Sustained Water Damage, so the question is:

 "I woke up to find that the storm last night had caused water to rise and come in under my door.
 It had been raining hard for a week, so the ground was saturated and there was already standing water.
 The rain continued, there was nowhere for the water to drain and now the entire neighborhood was flooded.
 Do I have Flood Insurance?" - Flood Insurance is a separate policy.
 There is no coverage for flood damage under your hazard policy.

-Water Back Up and Sump Discharge is a coverage that is normally excluded from your property policy but can be added with an endorsement for a fee.
+"Last Night our toilet over-flowed which was caused by a sewer back-up." - Water Back Up and Sump Discharge is a coverage that is normally excluded from your property policy but can be added with an endorsement for a fee.
 This coverage typically has a separate deductible and has a specified limit of coverage.

-"A water pipe in the wall ruptured suddenly and the water ran throughout several rooms in my house causing damage," -
+"A water pipe in the wall ruptured suddenly and the water ran throughout several rooms in my house causing damage," - Sudden and accidental water damage is typically covered by the hazard policy.

 Many forms of water damage are covered by your hazard policy.
 What is not covered by your hazard policy is Flood Damage.
 FEMA has done a good job of mapping most of the United States designating Flood Zones for all properties.
 It is very difficult to keep up with this, as construction has increased substantially over time, especially in some areas prone to flooding due to the limitation of affordable land to build upon.
 As more concrete is poured, the natural ability of water to be absorbed by the Earth is compromised.
 Remember that a large percentage of flood damage happens in areas that are not designated as Special Flood Hazard Areas.
 Do some research on the area where the property you are interested in purchasing is located, Residents in the neighborhood are a good resource to tell you if there are issues with with flooding in specific neighborhood., Google is another valuable resource, as you may be able to locate stories of a neighborhood subject to flooding even though it is not listed as a flood zone by NFIP maps.